Coconut

 Photos: Narayani Mahesh

 The project aims to create a composite material from local materials, including waste materials which will otherwise contribute to the never-ending heaps of landfill.
 The project will in turn make the audience realise that for every material or object being thrown away, there is an alternative use.
 In other words, these can be recycled or reused wisely and efficiently.
 In this project, different material composites were developed using coconut shell powder, along with various binders, through the "Material Driven Design" approach.
-One among the new material composites, "CRUST" which constitutes coconut shell powder and thermocol waste, was explored through prototyping and the corresponding material experience vision was derived.
+Among the new material composites "CRUST" was developed, which constitutes coconut shell powder and polystyrene waste, was explored through prototyping and the corresponding material experience vision was derived.

-1. Coconut shells - considered in the finest form, that is, coconut shell powder.
+1. Coconut shells - in a coconut shell powder.

 Once the materials were ready for further exploration, the techniques were chosen.
-Hand-building, moulding, texturing, slabbing, pinching, coil building, were carried out and corresponding prototypes were made, based on the designs.
+Hand-building, moulding, texturing, slabbing, pinching, coil building and corresponding prototypes were made, based on these processes.

 The sequence that describes the making of the material composite is: